yosoydead/exercises/permutations(my way)/readme.md

 **src https://en.wikipedia.org/wiki/Permutation**

 Here I'll do an implementation of my own, which is not that optimal but it works.
 Special thanks to a friend.
 After the initial solution, I will refactor it using OOP.
+In the GeneratePermutations function I used what is called dependency injection.
+All the initial code is in the backup file.